lgxnder/Final-Project-CPAN228/README.md

-This repository contains the final project for the Web Application Development course (CPAN228) at Humber Polytechnic.
 Developed as part of a group project with two other team members, this application leverages Spring Boot to build a dynamic and responsive web day-planner and schedule overview.